robertreaney/west-home/README.md

 # House Hunter

-This repo creates intelligent views of the USA to find a dream home for Wes & Kristi.
+This repo creates intelligent views of the USA to find a dream home for West & Kristi.

 # Requirements